-In this study, we developed a Particle Sampler for Aerosol Suspension (PSAS) to collect ambient PM2.5 directly as liquid suspensions.
-The PSAS operates at 50 L/min and contains a custom-designed PM2.5 inlet for particle pre-selection, followed by a saturation-condensation unit for condensational growth that enlarges fine particles to 2~5 μm droplets.
-The grown droplets are sequentially collected in a newly designed collection impactor into liquid suspensions.
-Laboratory evaluations indicate good collection efficiencies of PSAS for both polydisperse and monodisperse fine particles, showing that 85% of particles are effectively preserved into collected suspensions.
-Field evaluations suggest good agreements for analyzed chemical components (water soluble Fe(II) and Cr(VI)) of ambient PM2.5 between suspensions collected by PSAS and parallel filters.
-The reported PSAS can be used for long-term particle collections and online chemical and toxicological analysis of ambient PM2.5.
+In this study, we developed a particle sampler for aerosol suspensions (PSAS) that collects ambient PM2.5 directly as liquid suspensions.
+The PSAS, which operates at a sampling rate of 50 L min–1, first pre-selects fine particles with a custom-designed PM2.5 inlet and then enlarges them into 2–5 µm droplets via condensational growth with a saturation-condensation unit.
+Subsequently, the enlarged droplets are sequentially collected in our novel collection impactor as liquid suspensions.
+Laboratory evaluations indicate good collection efficiencies for the PSAS with both polydisperse and monodisperse fine particles, with 85% of the particles being effectively preserved in the collected suspensions.
+Field evaluations suggest good agreement between the PSAS suspensions and parallel filter samples for the analyzed chemical components (water-soluble Fe(II) and Cr(VI)) in the ambient PM2.5.
+Thus, the PSAS is suitable for long-term particle collection and can be used to facilitate the online chemical and toxicological analysis of ambient PM2.5.